electric-sheep-co/2d-sparse-bitmaps-node/README.md

 ```

 ### Get all set-bits in given bounds:

+Cannot be called within `pipelinedMutate()` context.
+This method performs it's own internal pipelining to be as performant as possible.

 Within the bounding box definition - here named `bBox` - `from` is the top-left coordinate and `to` is the bottom-right coordinate: